rgyani/open_in_new_identity/README.md

+## Update 17 Dec 2022
+ * I am abandoning this project mainly due to upcoming Manifest v3 changes in 2023
+ * I have switch to firefox with Multi-Account Containers for my SSO enabled work account
+ * Another option which looks very promising, but might not play well with git-bash is https://github.com/common-fate/granted

 ## What is this?

 A Google Chrome plugin project, inspired from [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/), lets you keep parts of your online life separated into identity tabs.